 Grouping your devices and cloud resources in LogicMonitor can make management significantly easier and save you time when configuring alert thresholds, dashboards, reports, alert routing, and device properties.

-- Organize your devices within the Device Tree, improving navigation and load time.
+- Organize your devices and cloud resources within the Resources tree, improving navigation and load time.

-- Manage device performance and properties at a group level.
+- Manage device and cloud resource performance, alert thresholds, and properties at a group level.